apache/qpid-proton/proton-c/bindings/cpp/docs/main.md

 network connection.
 You can create links directly on a connection using its default session if you don't need multiple sessions.

-`proton::message` represents the message: the body (content), properties, headers and annotations.
-A `proton::delivery` represents the act of transferring a message over a link.
+`proton::message` represents the message: the body (content), properties, headers, and annotations.
+A `proton::delivery` represents a message being received over a link.
 The receiver acknowledges the delivery by accepting or rejecting it.
+The corresponding message sender uses a `proton::tracker` to follow the state of the delivery.

 The delivery is *settled* when both ends are done with it.
 Different settlement methods give different levels of reliability:
 *at-most-once*, *at-least-once*, and *exactly-once*.
 See "Delivery Guarantees" below for details.

 ## Sources and targets